Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 Resets the radio to default settings, and reads the CPS VFO A values from the codeplug into the VFO screen.
 Power cycle the radio to apply.

 **The radio can also be set to the default settings by holding the Blue (Function) key while turning on the radio.**

-#### Timeout beep

-This setting controls whether the radio emits timeout warning beeps during transmission when the timeout is about to expire and transmission will be terminated.

 #### Squelch UHF